codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-07-fn4.md

 ### Notes

 - If you have already cleared the watch state after `EXEC` (as suggested in an earlier stage), this stage should pass without additional changes.
-- Clearing watched keys on `DISCARD` will be handled in a later stage.
+- Clearing watched keys on `DISCARD` will be handled in later stages.